Report: The Situation of the Displaced Children in Syria with escalating violence on the Latakia Coast

 The Role of Sectarianism in the Conflict

 Sectarian divisions have been a persistent and deepening factor in Syria’s crisis over the years, contributing to cycles of violence, displacement, and humanitarian suffering.
-The fall of the Assad regime has marked the beginning of potential reconciliation but has also heightened anxieties within communities that have suffered years of targeted violence and political marginalisation.
+The fall of the Assad regime has marked the beginning of potential reconciliation but has also heightened anxieties within communities that have endured years of targeted violence and political marginalisation.

 Many of the recent clashes, particularly in Latakia, Homs, and Deir ez-Zor, are reportedly influenced by sectarian retribution, with Sunni, Alawite, Kurdish, and Christian communities all facing acts of violence and forced displacement.
 Reports indicate that entire villages have been targeted for their perceived political or sectarian affiliation, forcing families to flee and seek refuge in areas controlled by armed factions aligned with their sectarian identity.

-For displaced children, sectarian violence manifests in denial of access to education and healthcare, social marginalisation, and targeted recruitment by armed groups seeking to exploit existing tensions.
-In many parts of the country, schools are segregated along sectarian lines, and children of certain communities face threats when attempting to attend school outside their controlled zones.
+For displaced children, sectarian violence manifests in the denial of access to education and healthcare, social marginalisation, and targeted recruitment by armed groups seeking to exploit existing tensions.
+In many parts of the country, schools are segregated along sectarian lines, and children from certain communities face threats when attempting to attend school outside their controlled zones.

 Humanitarian aid has also been affected, with some factions blocking food, medicine, and essential services from reaching communities of different sectarian backgrounds.
-Discrimination within aid distribution has exacerbated suffering, particularly in areas where minority communities face collective punishment from dominant groups.
+Discrimination in aid distribution has exacerbated suffering, particularly in areas where minority communities face collective punishment from dominant groups.

 The Impact of International Sanctions

 Sanctions have significantly exacerbated food insecurity by restricting trade, impeding agricultural production, and driving up the cost of essential goods.
 As of March 2025, more than 12.1 million Syrians—over half of the country’s population—are food insecure, with millions of children suffering from acute malnutrition.
-Sanctions on banking and financial transactions have made it increasingly difficult for humanitarian organizations to import food supplies, while domestic food production has been disrupted by economic instability, fuel shortages, and the destruction of farmland during years of conflict.
-With limited access to affordable food, many families are resorting to extreme measures to survive, including skipping meals and removing children from school to work.
+Sanctions on banking and financial transactions have made it increasingly difficult for humanitarian organisations to import food supplies, while domestic food production has been disrupted by economic instability, fuel shortages, and the destruction of farmland during years of conflict.
+With limited access to affordable food, many families are resorting to extreme measures to survive, including skipping meals and withdrawing children from school to work.

 Syria’s healthcare system is on the brink of collapse, as international sanctions block the import of critical medical supplies and restrict access to life-saving medications.
 Hospitals across the country face severe shortages of essential medicines, surgical equipment, and diagnostic tools, leaving doctors unable to provide adequate care for their patients.
 The impact is particularly severe for children, as shortages of vaccines and antibiotics have led to a resurgence of preventable diseases.

-While exemptions exist in theory for humanitarian aid, in practice, international banking restrictions and overcompliance with sanctions by financial institutions make it extremely difficult for NGOs to transfer funds or procure necessary supplies for aid operations.
-Many humanitarian agencies face delays or outright denial of access to the financial networks required to purchase food, medical supplies, and other essentials.
+While exemptions theoretically exist for humanitarian aid, in practice, international banking restrictions and overcompliance with sanctions by financial institutions make it extremely difficult for NGOs to transfer funds or procure necessary supplies for aid operations.
+Many humanitarian agencies face delays or outright denial of access to financial networks required to purchase food, medical supplies, and other essentials.
 When supplies are available, fuel restrictions severely hamper the ability of aid convoys to reach remote and conflict-affected areas, further isolating vulnerable populations.

 The Path Forward: Urgent Actions and Humanitarian Priorities